leoneves/gosu_rbs_collection/README.md

-  check 'game' # directory and subdirectories with your code check 'lib' # another directory and subdirectories with your code check 'init' # another directory and subdirectories with your code end
+  check 'game' # directory and subdirectories with your code check 'lib' # another directory and subdirectories with your code check 'init' # another directory and subdirectories with your code

+  library 'logger', 'yaml', 'erb' # stdlibs if not auto recognized end
 ```